janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-With some fathers there is a higer chance of getting oc.
-Thismight indicate an heredibility effect. (note some of the standard errors are huge indicating problems with the fit of this model).
+With some fathers there is a higer chance for daughters of getting oc.
+This might indicate an heredibility effect. (note some of the standard errors are huge indicating problems with the fit of this model).
 If a mare at the age of 3 is relatively high then the mare grew harder which might cause problems.

 ## 3e